phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

     <?php

-    //Start the session the first time when some component request the session service
+    // Start the session the first time when some component request the session service
-    $di->set('session', function() {
+    $di->set('session', function () {
         $session = new Phalcon\Session\Adapter\Files();
         $session->start();
         return $session;